quayzar/git-optimized-wordpress/README.md

  * This sensitive information is now contained in a localized config file that, for added security, has the option of being placed outside of the web root.
  * A template for this localized config file (`sample-config.php`) has been added to the repository.
  * A preconfigured `.gitignore` file has been added to the repository.
- * A `composer.json` file has been added to the repository, to install WordPress and any theme or plugin dependencies.
+ * Composer is used to install WordPress and any theme or plugin dependencies.
+A pre-configured `composer.json` file has been added to the repository.

 Setting up a new project repository
 -----------------------------------